RossAlter/sample/README.md

 # sample

+This repository contains the following files that are associated with the Alter et al. manuscript that was submitted to JGR Atmospheres:
+1) Scripts for configuring the WRF meteorological model for simulations, and
-Data to reproduce figures and analyses in JGR Atmospheres paper.
+2) Data to reproduce the figures in the manuscript.

 ## Authors
 Ross E. Alter<sup>1*</sup>, Michelle E. Swearingen<sup>2</sup>, and Mihan H. McKenna Taylor<sup>3</sup>